notaryproject/notary/docs/configuration.md

 # Notary Server Configuration File

+A configuration file is required by Notary Server, and the path to the configuration file must be specified using the `-config` option on the command line.

-The configuration file for Notary Server consists of the following sections:
+The configuration file consists of the following sections:

 <table>
 	<tr>